 - You do not have any second mortgages.

-An appraisal is sometimes useful to prove that the home’s value has not decreased below the original cost.
+An appraisal is sometimes helpful to prove that the home’s value has not decreased below the original cost.

 Banks must cancel PMI once you meet the following criteria:

 - The loan amount has reached 78% of its original value.